ballerburg9005/echolocation-game/README.md

 The code was written with Grok-3 mainly, but also ChatGPT-o1.
 They were unable to optimize speed even further.
 GPU utilization on 3090 is fairly high.

+The current result seems fairly convincing to me.
+In the brief period I had time to actually close my eyes and try, I noticed that it triggers my very limited ability of echolocation somewhat (I can see very faint shades, rotations and movements of objects with closed eyes).
+But from just 10 minutes of playing, depending on the hour of the day, I scored from awful to sort of ok in being able to navigate the maps.

 This prototype was mainly written for baseline comparison purposes, to determine how well echolocation can work with highly accurate simulated sound waves.

 If this program turns out to trigger people who can already echolocate in real life, more simplified an less computationally extreme simulation methods could be tested.